18F/ux-guide/_pages/resources/research-plan.md

 1. Question 1
 2. Question 2

-## Ethical and bias considerations

-> **Instructions:** Review the [bias](https://docs.google.com/document/d/13iEP9PthLfJ1RzXqC_TVnvSt11ZysKxLTmGinvFCses/edit#) and [ethics](https://docs.google.com/document/d/1BbFd_eFS5bAyMQUT5Lr-2axSsxzjU09kgjCwnhbwwxk/edit#) information in the 18F UX guide.
-List any ethical concerns the team should review.
-Consider especially if this research treats people as [ends or means](https://en.wikipedia.org/wiki/Categorical_imperative), and how it might look if this research were to appear in tomorrow’s news.

-- Consideration 1
-- Consideration 2

 ## Research roles

 > **Instructions:** Review the [roles & responsibilities](https://docs.google.com/document/d/1pCq73gG7eL1zmk2WbwEefB7RqkQbN_78KyYsgD5_Y9U/edit#) in the 18F UX Guide.